 Another important event for OPDP every year is celebrating International Data Privacy Day, which falls on Jan.
-28. We put together a slate of activities and webinars during that week and work with the Governor's office and legislative members to promote it.
+28. We put

 Last year OPDP focused on children's privacy and discussed policy initiatives with Washington lawmakers, online privacy experts, and the sponsor of California's Age-Appropriate Design Code Act.
 In the previous year we focused on health privacy and collaborated with the Office of the Attorney General to discuss the annual data breach report.
 This educational awareness campaign is well attended every year and an important way to raise awareness about our office and the importance of privacy for Washingtonians.